 All applications are evaluated in the following areas.
 Successful applications do not have to have merit in all categories.
 Factors are presented in order of importance, and the first three factors (quality, value, equity/diversity) are especially important.
-Note: the procurement information below can help you improve the quality and value of your application, and help implement the award later on.
+Please note that the procurement information below can help you improve the quality and value of your application, and help implement the award later on.

 - Quality: Proposals must be written like a professional document: well-organized with correct grammar.
 As well, you must demonstrate a clear rationale for the expenditure that you are proposing.
 Formal estimate(s) of costs must be given, from more than one source if possible.